10 Breakout Stars for Team USA at the Tokyo Olympics

 - Oops!Something went wrong.Please try again later.

-10 Breakout Stars for Team USA at the Tokyo Olympics originally appeared on NBC Sports Chicago
+10 Breakout Stars for Team USA at the Tokyo Olympics originally appeared on NBC Sports Boston

 Team USA stars like Katie Ledecky and Allyson Felix continued to add to their legacies at the Tokyo Olympics.